List of James Bond parodies and spin-offs: Gilligan's Island

+American Dad!

-The series American Dad! made a parody of "For Your Eyes Only" The character Stan Smith plays as himself, but he acts like James Bond.
-He marries Sexpun T' Come (Francine) after "Tearjerker", but Black Villain (Lewis) kills his wife by accident (he was actually going to kill Stan, but misses and shoots Sexpun instead) One year later, Stan hears that Black Villain will do something evil by melting the Arctic with hair dryers, and his boss tells Stan that Tearjerker (Roger) is still alive.
+The series American Dad! featured two parody episodes of Bond films, first with the 2008 season 4 episode "Tearjerker" and then the 2013 season 9 episode "For Black Eyes Only".
+The character Stan Smith (voiced by Seth MacFarlane) appears as a parody of James Bond.
+His wife Francine Smith (Wendy Schaal) appears as Sexpun T'Come, Brian Lewis (Kevin Michael Richardson) is Black Villain, Roger Smith (MacFarlane) is Tearjerker, Klaus Heisler (Dee Bradley Baker) is Tchochkie Schmear and Avery Bullock (Patrick Stewart) is B. In "For Black Eyes Only", Stan marries Sexpun T'Come after the events of "Tearjerker".
+However, Black Villain kills Sexpun by accident (he was actually going to kill Stan, but misses and shoots Sexpun instead).
+One year later, Stan hears that Black Villain will do something evil by melting the Arctic with hair dryers, and his boss B tells Stan that Tearjerker is still alive.
 He then finds Tearjerker in an underground jail and tells him to partner up with Stan.
 Tearjerker said that he used to work for Black Villain, but he betrays him.
-They then go to a market to find Tearjerker's partner (Klaus as a human), but he was killed by a black mysterious woman.
-Stan finds out that the black woman was Sexpun (a clone that Black Villain created, but makes her black) Tearjerker betrays Stan and works for Black Villain again.
-Stan tells Sexpun that he is her husband, but she disagrees (Stan gives Sexpun a photo locket of their wedding, but she throws it in a fire).
-He brings back her memories by sucking his toes (Sexpun did the same before Black Villain kills her) and teams up with Stan to stop Tearjerker and Black Villain.
+They then go to a market to find Tearjerker's partner Tchochkie Schmear, but he was killed by a black mysterious woman.
+Stan finds out that the black woman was a clone of Sexpun named Sexpuneequa that Black Villain created but made black.
+Tearjerker betrays Stan and works for Black Villain again.
+Stan tells Sexpuneequa that he is her husband, but she disagrees (Stan gives Sexpuneequa a photo locket of their wedding, but she throws it in a fire).
+He brings back her memories by having her suck his toes (Sexpun did the same before Black Villain kills her) and she teams up with Stan to stop Tearjerker and Black Villain.
 Black Villain then starts the hair dryers to melt the Arctic before Stan and Sexpun appear.
 The two villains try to stop the two by releasing clones of Tearjerker, but fails (the clones attack each other, then kiss each other before committing suicide).
-Then a big wave of water appears, but Stan, Sexpun, and Tearjerker escape while Black Villain was left behind and drowns.
-While they escape, Sexpun asked why they helped Tearjerker escape and kicks him and is stabbed by a pointed shark.
-Stan and Sexpun make out until his boss called him.
+Then a big wave of water appears, but Stan, Sexpuneequa, and Tearjerker escape while Black Villain was left behind and drowns.
+While they escape, Sexpuneequa asked why they helped Tearjerker escape and kicks him and is stabbed by a pointed shark.
+Stan and Sexpuneequa make out until B called him.
 He congratulates Stan for his work, even when the half of the world was drowned and sees the two making out.
 Meanwhile, Tearjerker survives and was to come out of the shark, but a killer whale appears and grabs the shark's tail and drags the both of them when white letters appears on the top of the screen, saying "To be continued" and "Or was it?".
-Saying that it might be Tearjerker's final days.